Crix4lis/ddd-in-php/README.md

     method that is named static constructor you can **publish events**
 - If **other bounded context** generates ID, necessary is **Event Driven architecture**
 - Constructing an object from plain data such as an array is called hydratation
+- "Factories help us keeping the business invariants" [page 177] - read more about factories

 ### TODO
 - read more about streams